YuLiuPotato/FriendshipModel/README.md

 - the mutation of social preference follows a given probablility distribution

-## step 3:
+## Step 3:
+- Run the program to a certain number of rounds
 - The big model captures the statistic of the collaborative agents
-- Run the program to a certain number of rounds
 - Summarize statistical data, draw corresponding graphs and perform analysis